na-na-hi/renget/archive/tmd2many_characters_espurr.md

 ***

 ###### RP/Quest Storage (∞ slots)
-!!! note Inventory dedicated to extra stuff.
-    Things that are important or required for future quests to function.
-RP items are all the extra things that do not have any function in combat or other bonus granting ability.
-Normal items can be moved into RP storage, but they *cannot* be returned to being a normal item.
 Type | Item Name | Description
 ------ | ------ | :----:
 Key Item | None | None